musengya/pomodoro/NOTES.md

 The modifications stashed away by this command can be listed with git stash list, inspected with git stash show, and restored (potentially on top of a different commit) with git stash apply.
 //const startTime = Date.now();
 //setTimeremaining(Date.now() - startTime);

+-webkit-box-pack: justify;
+-webkit-box-align: center;
+To add some length to a line. we can add width and height to it.
+For example:
+width: 550px;
+height: 1px;